-.
-1.00 4 337. • ical Topics: 1.
-Write a program to find the factorial of given positive (4 Ho urs) 2.
-Write a program to accept two 8 bit numbers from POTRB.
-Multiply two numbers and send the resul t to PORTC (lower byte) and PORTD (higher byte).
+Practi cal Topics: 1.
+Write a program to find the factorial of given positive number.
+(4 Ho 2.
+Write a program to accept two 8 bit numbers from PORTA and ( POTRB.
+Multiply two numbers and send the result to PORTC (lower byte) and PORTD (higher byte).
 3. Write a program to monitor the bit 1 of PORTC.
-If se t send 'Y' to PORTA else send 'N' to PORTB.
-UNIT - IV 8 Hours and ASCII conversing indirect addressing ion, Addressing Modes- single register, two register, Direction mode.
-Macros. ct addressing Self-st tudy component: Timer0 programming and look up table and table processing ng.
-Practi ical Topics: 1.
+If set send 'Y' PORTA else send 'N' to PORTB.
+UNIT - IV 8 Hours BCD and ASCII convers ion, Addressing Modes- single register, two register, Direct addressing indirect addressing tudy component: Timer0 programming and look up table and table processing.
+Practi cal Topics: 1.
 Write a program to convert packed BCD to ASCII.
+(4 Ho - 2.
+Write a program to add 10 bytes of data stored starting from \$300.
+Store the sum in R21 and carry in R22.
+(Use direct addressing mode).
+3. Write a program to count number of odd and even numbers among n bytes of data stored starting from \$600 (Use indirect addressing mode).
+UNIT UNIT - V 8 Hours AVR programming in C 2: Data types and time delays in C, I/O programming in C, Logic version programs in C, Memory allocations in C. Data serialization in C. tudy component: Keypad interfacing: Interfacing the keypad to AVR Practi cal Topics: 1.
+Write c program to blink LED connected to 1st pin of PORTC with / 4 TT appropriate delay.
 (4 Ho urs) 2.
-Write a program to add 5 bytes of data stored starting g from \$300.
-Store the sum in R21 and carry in R22.
-(Use direct et addressing mode).
-3. Write a program to count number of odd and even nur nbers among n bytes of data stored starting from \$600 (Use indirect ct addressing mode).
-UNIT - V 8 Hours AVR programming in C 2: Data types and time delays in C, I/O programming in C, Logic version programs in C, Memory allocations in C. Data seriali • tudy component: Keypad interfacing: Interfacing the keypad to AVR Practi ical Topics: Simulate the following programs using simulator (4 Ho urs) 1.
-Write a program to blink LED with appropriate delay.
-(1220) 41 5) 2.
-Connect a push button and LED to the controller.
-Read the status of button and show the status of button on LED.
-3. Write a program to display the given massage LCD.
-Cours se Outcomes: O O n completion of this course, students are able to: COs Course Outcomes s with Action verbs for the Course topics.
+A switch is connected to PORTA.
+If it is pressed the led should glow.
+Write C program to perform the above said operation.
+3. Write a program to read the temperature using sensor and display the following message on the monitor according to the condition given below.
+If temperature is greater than 32 display "high" else if the temperature is lesser than the 32 display "low".
+Cours e Outcomes: O O n completion of this course, students are able to: COs Course Outcomes s with Action verbs for the Course topics.
 CO1 Explain the basic architecture and AVR instructions.
-CO2 Apply AVR assen nbly instructions to process the data stored in memory/register er/io.
-CO3 Apply AVR C instructions to process the data.
-CO4 Analyze the giver n assembly program to identify bugs and write correct code a and output.
-CO5 CO5 Conduct experiments using IDE and simulator to demonstrate the features of AVR micro controller.
-Text I Book(s): Text Book(s): 4.
-The AVR microcontroller and embedded system using assembly and C by Muhammad Ali Naimi, Sepehr Naimi.
-The state of the s
+CO2 2 Apply AVR assembly instructions to process the data stored in memory/register/io.
+CO3 Apply AVR C ins tructions to process the data.
+CO4 Analyze the giver n assembly program to identify bugs and write correct code and output.
+CO5 Implement and de emonstrate the concept identified in the co-course.
+I

+1. The AVR microcontroller and embedded system using assembly and C by Muhammad Ali Mazidi, Sarmad Naimi, Sepehr Naimi.